kevinsullivan/cs6501s22/README.md

     - Enter the following command in the window: xcode-select --install
     - When it asks, go ahead with the standard install process.
 - Have a GitHub account.
 Create one for yourself if necessary.
 It's free: <https://github.com/>
 - Install Docker Desktop: <https://www.docker.com/products/docker-desktop>.
 It's free.
 If you already have it, update it to the current version.
+Repeat: Update it to the most recent version.
 - Install VSCode: <https://code.visualstudio.com/download>.
 It's free.
 - Launch Docker Desktop and watch for it to complete its start-up procedures.
 While it starts up, continue to the remaining instructions that follow here.
 - Use GitHub to fork this repository now.
 How?
 Here: